sadricodes/scriptify/README.md

 # Scriptify Documentation

+---

+---

+**Support Scriptify & get updates!**

+Please support Scriptify by following Sadrienne on [Ko-Fi](https://ko-fi.com/sadricodes), and Watching and Following this GitHub repository.

+Screenshot and video development updates are also available via [Ko-Fi](https://ko-fi.com/sadricodes)!
+If you love the project, and have the desire and the means to donate - the Ko-Fi profile has options to donate an amount of your choosing.

+---

+---

 ## Introduction

 Scriptify by SadriCodes is a user-friendly JavaScript plugin system for administrators of Jcink forum websites.